Tobias-Fechner/re-place.academy/3 - Product/2 - Differentiation.md

 Highlight fragmentation.

 Event: not quite [[Hackathons]], nor [[Incubators]].
-Grassroots: and with strong tech orientation, plus heavy g-local partnership weaving.
+Grassroots: with strong tech orientation, and organisational change practice, part of g-local